-Cr.
-2-4.
-Repeatable.
-F.S.SS.
-Prereq: Permission of instructor Extended field trips abroad to study global resource systems.
+Prereq: Permission of instructor

+Extended field trips abroad to study global resource systems.
 Location and duration of trips will vary.
 Pre-trip sessions arranged through Globe 495.
-Trip expenses paid by students.
+Trip expenses paid by student.

-GLOBE 497.
-Deans Global Ag and Food Leadership Program.
+GLOBE 497: Deans Global Ag and Food Leadership Program

+Prereg: Permission of instructor

-Cr.
-1-4.
-Repeatable.
-F.S.SS.
-Prereq: Permission of instructorAn integrated agricultural and food production and policy program that allows students to assess, analyze and evaluate complex, country-specific situations and to develop their skills, knowledge and abilities via team-oriented projects that involve complex issues such as development of effective foreign food aid and agricultural and food production systems, drivers of world hunger, sustainable resource management and efficacy of policy, and the role of the USA and the United Nations and other development agencies in these systems.
+An integrated agricultural and food production and policy program that allows students to assess, analyze and evaluate complex, country-specific situations and to develop their skills, knowledge and abilities via team-oriented projects that involve complex issues such as development of effective foreign food aid and agricultural and food production systems, drivers of world hunger, sustainable resource management and efficacy of policy, and the role of the USA and the United Nations and other development agencies in these systems.
 International location and duration of program will vary.
 Pre-trip sessions arranged through Globe 495.
 Trip expenses paid by students.